 Working from home is very different from working in an office setting.
-Many of us have found this out in the past few weeks during the COVID-19 pandemic.
 You may have found you are spending more time sitting and less time moving around.
 Sitting for prolonged periods of time can have a negative impact on your neck, back, posture and health overall.
 But a couple of quick stretches throughout the day can relieve these issues.

 Here we’ll talk about the benefits of stretching regularly and offer up some quick stretches you can do daily as you work from home.